-- All concerns must be passed to either S. Connor-Hemming, J. Penn, Y. Preston or M. Bunce, who will seek advice and decide whether to make a referral to the Early Help Team, CASS or other agencies. - All information sharing decisions are recorded whether or not the decision is taken to share information with relevant agencies.
+- All concerns must be passed to either S. Connor-Hemming, J. Penn, Y. Preston, M. Bunce, K. Ankiah or N. Shaw, who will seek advice and decide whether to make a referral to the Early Help Team, CASS or other agencies. - All information sharing decisions are recorded whether or not the decision is taken to share information with relevant agencies.
 If the decision is to share, reasons are recorded along with details on what information has been shared, to whom and the outcome of the referral.
 If the decision is not to share, the DSL will record the reasons for this decision.